GodotVR/Starter-Kit-3D-Platformer/README.md

 # Starter Kit 3D Platformer

-This package includes a basic template for a 3D platformer game in Godot 4.6.
-Includes features like;
+This package includes a basic template for a 3D platformer game in Godot 4.8, which has been ported to XR using the [Spatialize](https://github.com/GodotVR/spatialize) addon.

+The base template includes features like;

 - Character controller (with double jump)
 - Collectable coins and falling platforms